fommil/fpmortals/manuscript/complete.md

     `EitherT` can cause memory allocation problems for high throughput applications.

-Let's talk about workarounds.
+We need to talk about workarounds.

 #### No Syntax

-Let's say we have an algebra
+Say we have an algebra

 {lang="text"}
 ~~~~~~~~